audunhalland/unimock/README.md

 In order to be somewhat useful, the traits we abstract over should contain some methods.
 In a unit test for some function, we'd like to mock the behaviour of that function's dependencies (expressed as trait bounds).

-`mock(clauses)` accepts a collection of Clauses.
+`mock(clause)` accepts a collection of Clauses.
 Clauses carry the full recipe on how Unimock will behave once instantiated.

 Given some trait,